75th Anniversary of First Sebring Race Celebration

 Sebring's First Race was the Sam Collier Memorial Grand Prix of Endurance held at Hendricks Army Airfield on December 31, 1950.
 It was a 6-hour race starting at 3:00PM and ending at 9:00PM.
 See the 1942 Crosley Hotshot which won that first race along with other historic racing cars.

 Help us honor Sebring Firemen, Inc., the Sports Car Club of America and local citizens who were instrumental in providing the facilities and support personnel which promoter, Alec Ulmann, needed to host the race.
+During the early years of the race, official pre-race activities and the big social events all took place in town.
 No one at that time imagined the race would ever achieve international acclaim for Sebring and survive for over seven decades.